-It used to be very funny to me before

-familiarity took that quality away-comes

-to the Chestnut Street Opera House in "The Charlatan," one of those operas which has the reluable stamp of New York disapproval on the first engagement there.

-Since then a more discriminating taste

-which is not hard to find on the north side

-of Harlem bridge, on the west end of

-North river ferry line, has discovered that "The Charlatan" is a casket of gems.
+The opera was magnificently staged, he scenery and costumes helping to pring out the color effects of the pictures.
+After the second act Mr. Hopper was After the second act Mr. Hopper was alled upon for a speech and responded n a clever rambling talk on everything ind nothing.
+A notable feature of the whole performance was the clear enunciation of every one of the singing characters rom the star down to the person who issumed the three-line part.
+25 1898 Mr. DeWolf Hopper-fancy the courage of a man who has started to climb the ladder of fame with a name like that!
+It used to be very funny to me before familiarity took that quality away-comes to the Chestnut Street Opera House in "The Charlatan," one of those operas which has the reluable stamp of New York disapproval on the first engagement there.
+Since then a more discriminating taste which is not hard to find on the north side of Harlem bridge, on the west end of North river ferry line, has discovered that "The Charlatan" is a casket of gems.
 At any rate so the advance agent, in his jeweled ways of speech, declares for it.
-Leaving out the subsidized possibilities

-of that young gentleman, the fact is certain that after getting into running ferof the most attractive entertainments traveling.
+Leaving out the subsidized possibilities of that young gentleman, the fact is certain that after getting into running fer-"The Charlatan" has proven to be of the most attractive entertainments traveling.
 Mr. De Hopper is a sterling comedian of his class and his company of the first order.

-YORK MORNING

-25

-Though De Wolf Hopper's "The Char-latan" scored the biggest frost house York this season it holds the comic-opera record for big houses outside of New York.
+YORK MORNING Though De Wolf Hopper's "The Char-latan" scored the biggest from York this season it holds the comic-opera record for big houses outside of New York.
 PHILADELPHIA EVE.
 STAR.